 This is the work of building communities.
 To bring people together, to find great stories, and to carry forth the flame.

-If you enjoyed this piece, you might also enjoy my previous post, Travel tips for you and for me.
+If you enjoyed this piece, you might also enjoy my next post, I'm Linus, and I'm from the Midwest.